Postpartum Skincare

 I want to start this off by saying that I will split this into two paragraphs: the first directed towards mommas breastfeeding, the second directed towards mommas not breastfeeding!

-Ok I am going to be honest, if you are breastfeeding, the skincare ingredients you avoid will be pretty similar to those of pregnancy.
+I highly recommend you consult with your derm provider to determine the most suitable time to reintroduce certain ingredients back into your skincare routine.
 You might be wondering, why is this the case?
 Essentially, there is limited research on how these ingredients impact fetuses and infants.
 Due to this, whether you’re pregnant or breastfeeding, there are certain skincare ingredients you should continue to approach with caution to ensure both your health and your baby's (truly out of an abundance of caution).
-I won’t go into too much detail over each ingredient (since I covered them thoroughly in the pregnancy blog), but generally, I would suggest avoiding things like Retinoids, Hydroquinone, and Chemical Sunscreens (if you are breastfeeding).
-While it’s generally safe to reintroduce them post-breastfeeding, I always suggest consulting with a dermatologist to determine the most suitable time to reintroduce them back into your skincare routine.
+I won’t go into too much detail over each ingredient (since I covered them thoroughly in the pregnancy blog), but generally, some choose to avoid Hydroquinone, and Chemical Sunscreens (if you are breastfeeding).
+While it’s generally safe to reintroduce them post-breastfeeding.

-Antioxidant Protection: Vitamin C was a hero for me during pregnancy and post-partum.
-Incorporating antioxidants like Vitamin C not only brighten the complexion but also contribute to collagen synthesis, helping to reduce the appearance of postpartum skin concerns like dullness and uneven texture.
+Antioxidants: Vitamin C is pretty much a staple for me year round (whether I am pregnant, breastfeeding, or none of the above).
+By incorporating antioxidants like SkinCeuticals Vitamin C ,you are not only going to brighten the skin but also contribute to collagen synthesis, helping to reduce the appearance of postpartum skin concerns like dullness and uneven texture.

 Belly Balm: I want to start off by saying that if you are looking to soften stretch marks, it’s important to understand that stretch marks are essentially scars that form beneath the skin.
 Therefore, I want to manage expectations when it comes to over-the-counter treatments.
 Lotions, balms, and creams may not entirely eliminate stretch marks, but they can offer benefits that support skin elasticity and strength.
 These products can moisturize the skin deeply, making it more supple, and in some cases, help in subtly fading the appearance of stretch marks.
-However, not all stretch mark remedies are created equal.
-The effectiveness of these products can vary widely, which is why seeking recommendations from dermatologists and skin care professionals is crucial.
+However, don’t expect too much here.
 With that, incorporating these specially formulated balms, lotions, and creams into your postpartum skincare routine can be a comforting practice, offering a moment of self-care while gently tending to the changes your body has experienced.
-While professional in-office treatments may offer more dramatic results, these at-home remedies provide a nurturing way to support your skin's recovery and resilience during the postpartum period.
+While professional in-office treatments like vascular laser (newer stretch marks) and microneedling (older) may offer more dramatic results, these at-home remedies provide a nurturing way to support your skin's recovery and resilience during the postpartum period.
+Also of note, retinoids can help to fade stretch marks especially ones that have already turned white.
+If you do decide to go the in-office route, it’s better to treat early when the stretch marks are still red!

 In-Office Treatments with Professional Guidance

 I know this won’t resonate with everyone, but I do think it’s worth mentioning.
-IF you are looking to do in-office treatments, once you feel ready and have finished breastfeeding (if applicable), consult with a dermatologist.
+IF you are looking to do in-office treatments, once you feel ready and have finished breastfeeding (if applicable), consult with your der provider.
 From chemical peels to laser therapy to when you can get botox again, a professional can guide you towards treatments that are safe and effective for your postpartum skin recovery.

 I want to end this blog by saying that it’s crucial to remember that every mom's postpartum journey is unique, and so is her skin.
 These tips are meant to serve as a starting point for you to explore what works best for your skin during this time.
 Best you can, prioritize self-care and patience, allowing your skin the time it needs to adjust.
 If it would be supportive to you, I am happy to do a sample AM & PM Skin Routine for you (let me know if you would like to see it next)!